SolomonPerkins/solomonperkins.github.io/_posts/2017-09-16-My-House-Is-Finally-Off-Grid.md

 > ["When life gives you lemons, make lemonade"](https://en.wikipedia.org/wiki/When_life_gives_you_lemons%2C_make_lemonade).

 This statement is directly applicable to my life, as our power got disconnected (literally blown-off) from the main power line in early 2015.
-In looking back this unfortunate incident turned out to be a blessing and so this is a story of how we (my friend and I) managed to install a fully functioning off-grid solar panel renewable energy system. **Let me show you how I turned my darkness into sweet-sunshine.**
+In looking back this unfortunate incident turned out to be a blessing and so this is a story of how I managed to install a fully functioning off-grid solar panel renewable energy system. **Let me show you how I turned my darkness into sweet-sunshine.**

 Just for context, this installation was done on a two-bed room house in Clarendon with an average electricity bill at ~$5,000/mon.
 The main purpose of this blog is to tell you how I did it and in a future post will explain why you should also consider using renewable energy.